This blog is focused on the use of Swivl Teams. Teams is now Reflectivity – learn why we changed our name →

 - Review your Goal;

 - Annotate your video (only applicable if a video is present)

 - And post their own Reflection, perhaps offering you some next steps or advice for the future

-And as always, if you need any support with Sessions or our other tools for reflection, contact us at email@example.com.
+If you need any support with Sessions or our other tools for reflection, contact us at email@example.com.